Mirexxx/Barter-testing/README.md

 # Barter-testing
-Testing a full app on android devices starting from documenmtation.,
+Testing a full app on android devices starting from documentation.
 ---
 ---